ArjunKH2004/ArjunKH2004/README.md

 - 📫 You could reach me via my Instagram

 - Content Lead at GDSC MCE (AY 2023-24)
-- Active Member at Gtech Mulearn
+- SMM Intern at Gtech Mulearn

 <!---
 ArjunKH2004/ArjunKH2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.